plone/training/mastering-plone/dexterity_reference.rst

 .. figure:: _static/dexterity/mixedfield_view.png
    :alt: view mixedfield values

 .. note::

     This solution is for Plone 6 only, without a complementary widget for Plone Classic.
 The field data is of type JSON.
-    For Plone Classic solutions see datagrid field :ref:`dexterity_reference_datagridfield-label`
+    For Plone Classic solutions see :ref:`dexterity_reference_datagridfield-label`

 Backend
 -------

 Enable blocks behavior for example content type.

-Add a field mixed_field to your content type schema.
+Add a field *mixed_field* to your content type schema.

 ..  code-block:: python
     :linenos:
+    :emphasize-lines: 1-7, 34-61

     #  dictionary with key 'items' and 'items' value: array of objects
     MIXEDFIELD_SCHEMA = json.dumps(